Naturality and mapping class groups in Heegaard Floer homology: Generic 1- and 2-parameter families of gradients

 Next, we consider the bifurcation sets in $\R^2$ near parameter values $\om$ for which we have one of the situations described above.
 Such a parameter value is in the closure of smooth curves in $\R^2$ that correspond to the occurrence of bifurcations that may also occur in 1-parameter families.
-The 1-parameter families limiting on $\om$ corresponding to tangencies with invariant manifolds of far-away singularities are called \emph{secondary bifurcations}.
-We do not list the cases that arise from the ones below by reversing the sign of $X^\mu$, which simply amounts to swapping superscripts ``$u$'' and ``$s$.''
+The curves limiting on $\om$ corresponding to tangencies with invariant manifolds of far-away singularities (i.e., singular points of~$X^{\om}$ not directly contributing to the failure of conditions \ref{item:failure-H} or \ref{item:failure-T} in cases \ref{item:A}--\ref{item:E}) are called \emph{secondary bifurcations}.
+We do not list the cases that arise from the ones below by reversing the sign of $X^\mu$, which simply amounts to swapping superscripts~``$u$'' and~``$s$.''